Free Consultation

 How quickly do rate changes affect the economy?

-Monetary policy operates with a lag of typically 6 to 18 months.
+Monetary policy operates with a lag of typically 6 to 18 months in the real economy.
 Financial markets, however, react immediately to rate changes and expectations.
+This means: if the Fed raises rates today, the economy feels it six months from now at the earliest, but bond and equity prices move within seconds.

 What is the neutral interest rate?